 If your work life is busy, it might mean you need additional support from family and friends in your role as a foster carer.
 Holding down a full time job isn’t a barrier.
 It’s just something that might need extra thought.

 Fostering can fit into your life, and some kinds might be a better fit than others.
 Some foster parents work full time and foster part time by offering short breaks.
-Others foster full time, where fostering comes first.
+Others foster full time, with a supportive employer.